Satan

 A figure known as ("the satan") first appears in the Hebrew Bible as a heavenly prosecutor, subordinate to Yahweh (God); he prosecutes the nation of Judah in the heavenly court and tests the loyalty of Yahweh's followers.
 During the intertestamental period, possibly due to influence from the Zoroastrian figure of Angra Mainyu, the satan developed into a malevolent entity with abhorrent qualities in dualistic opposition to God.
 In the apocryphal Book of Jubilees, Yahweh grants the satan (referred to as Mastema) authority over a group of fallen angels, or their offspring, to tempt humans to sin and punish them.

 Although the Book of Genesis does not name him specifically, Christians often identify the serpent in the Garden of Eden as Satan.
 In the Synoptic Gospels, Satan tempts Jesus in the desert and is identified as the cause of illness and temptation.
 In the Book of Revelation, Satan appears as a Great Red Dragon, who is defeated by Michael the Archangel and cast down from Heaven.
 He is later bound for one thousand years, but is briefly set free before being ultimately defeated and cast into the Lake of Fire.

 In the Quran, Iblis (Shaitan), the leader of the devils, is made of fire and was cast out of Heaven because he refused to bow before the newly created Adam.
 He incites humans to sin by infecting their minds with waswās ('evil suggestions').

 In the Middle Ages, Satan played a minimal role in Christian theology and was used as a comic relief figure in mystery plays.
 During the early modern period, Satan's significance greatly increased as beliefs such as demonic possession and witchcraft became more prevalent.
 During the Age of Enlightenment, belief in the existence of Satan was harshly criticized by thinkers such as Voltaire.
 Nonetheless, belief in Satan has persisted, particularly in the Americas.

 Although Satan is generally viewed as evil, some groups have very different beliefs.
 In theistic Satanism, Satan is considered a deity who is either worshipped or revered.
 In LaVeyan Satanism, Satan is a symbol of virtuous characteristics and liberty.
-Satan's appearance is never described in the Bible, but, since the ninth century, he has often been shown in Christian art with horns, cloven hooves, unusually hairy legs, and a tail, naked and holding a pitchfork.
+Satan's appearance is never described in the Bible, but, since the ninth century, he has often been shown in Christian art with horns, cloven hooves, unusually hairy legs, and a tail, often naked and holding a pitchfork.
 These are an amalgam of traits derived from various pagan deities, including Pan, Poseidon, and Bes.
 Satan appears frequently in Christian literature, most notably in Dante Alighieri's Inferno, all variants of the classic Faust story, John Milton's Paradise Lost and Paradise Regained, and the poems of William Blake.
-He continues to appear in literature, film, television, video games, and music.